usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 The data fields in the JSON message descriptions below are required fields.
 If an attribute is not relevant to the sensor implementation, then the value is set to NaN or "NaN".
 Each message (in general) will begin with a header comprised of attribute-value pairs in ASCII characters.
 The first five fields are the same for all messages; they are:

 1. Ver = Schema/data transfer version with the major.minor.revision syntax `string`
-2. Type = Type of JSON message {“Sys”, ”Loc”, or “Data”} `string`
+2. Type = Type of JSON message {“Sys”, ”Loc”, or “Data”} `string of URL unreserved characters`
 3. SensorID = Unique identifier of sensor `string`
 4. SensorKey = Authentication key given out by MSOD `integer`
 5.  t = Time [seconds since Jan 1, 1970 UTC] `long integer`

-Note that all timestamps in this document (e.g., t and t1 to be defined later) will be reported as seconds since 1/1/1970 midnight UTC in the UTC time zone.
+The following are specific formatting rules to be followed to avoid problems when messages are ingested into MSOD: (1) All timestamps, i.e., t (defined above) and t1 (to be defined in Data message description) will be reported as seconds since 1/1/1970 midnight UTC in the UTC time zone; (2) String values for SensorID and Sys2Detect (to be defined in Data message description) must only contain URL unreserved characters (i.e., uppercase and lowercase letters, decimal digits, hyphen, period, underscore, and tilde); and (3) Field names cannot start with an underscore because that convention is reserved for MSOD internal use.

 We define three types of JSON messages for our purposes: (1) Sys, (2) Loc, or (3) Data.
 The Sys and Data messages can contain data in addition to the header information.
 Required fields for each message type are defined in the following subsections.